digitalrebar/provision/doc/cli/drpcli_params_exists.rst

 This will detect if a params exists.

-You may specify the id in the request by the using normal key or by index.
+It is possible to specify the id in the request by the using normal key or by index.

 Functional Indexs: